TeamGameChanger/WordPlay/README.md

 * User can see their total number of wins
 * User recieves a daily notification reminding them to play
 * User can copy their score to share with friends
+* User can see a custom keyboard that keeps track of remaining letters

 ### 2. Screen Archetypes